 The activities of the department can be divided into two main specialisations: 1) Sustainable animal production and 2) Wildlife management and conservation

-Our research and teaching activities within the field of Animal and Food Science are focused on the application of modern findings from animal husbandry in the tropics and subtropics.
-The main attention is put on breeding and the improvement of the use made of local livestock breeds, the feeding and nutrition of animals, animal hygiene, illness prevention and animal welfare.
-All these are logically complemented by the processing of agriproducts in connection with food security and hygiene in food processing.
+Our research and teaching activities within the field of Sustainable animal production are focused on the application of modern findings from animal husbandry in the tropics and subtropics.
+Our attention is mainly directed towards the breeding and utilisation of local livestock breeds and species, the feeding and nutrition of animals, animal hygiene, illness prevention and animal welfare.

-Members of the department have contributed to the Western Deby eland (Taurotragus derbianus derbianus) conservation programme in Senegal since 2000.
-Since 2006, the department has been conducting farming of common eland (Taurotragus oryx) at CZU Farm Estate Lány, where the farming of guanacos (Lama guanicoe) has also been established.
+Members of the Department have been involved in the Western Deby Eland (Taurotragus derbianus derbianus) conservation programme in Senegal since 2000.
+Since 2006, the department has been farming the common eland (Taurotragus oryx) at the CZU Farm Estate in Lány, where the farming of guanacos (Llama guanicoe) has also been established.

-The research activities of the department are mostly carried out via research grants and student scientific project work with the goal of publishing these in scientific journals with an impact factor.
-The school laboratories as well as our own Common eland and guanaco farm are used for the research.
-Other research is also carried out in the zoological gardens and private farms and also in natural reserves in Senegal, where a lot of student’s research for theses about Derby elands and other species, and also about biodiversity conservation and education, were carried out in recent years.
+The research activities of the Department are mostly carried out via research grants and student scientific project work with the goal of publishing these in scientific journals with an impact factor.
+The university laboratories, as well as our own Common eland and guanaco farm, are dedicated to this research.
+Other research is also carried out in the zoological gardens and private farms and also in natural reserves in Senegal, where a lot of the student’s research for their theses concerning Derby elands and other species, and on the topics of biodiversity conservation and education, were carried out in recent years.
 The Department runs the Laboratory of Biological Materials Analyses and the Laboratory of Molecular Genetics.

 Department members are involved in following FTA research teams: